Does the word “doctor” send the men in your life running to the nearest exit? If so, you’re not alone.

 Surveys show that men are much less likely than women to have visited a doctor in the past year.

-“Many men don’t get check-ups or look into cancer symptoms because their health isn’t something they talk about,” says Elise Cook, M.D., associate professor in MD Anderson’s Department of Clinical Cancer Prevention.
+“Many men don’t get check-ups or look into cancer symptoms because their health isn’t something they talk about,” says Elise Cook, M.D., associate professor in MD Anderson’s Clinical Cancer Prevention department.

 The price men pay can be high, though.
 When men don’t get routine exams, they miss out on potentially lifesaving screening tests.
 And these exams are an important part of cancer prevention.